hvidy/halophot/README.md

 where --sub is the subsampling parameter you would like to use (for science, use 1; for quick tests, it can be useful to run faster with subsampling) and -c is the campaign.

-## Theano

-We achieve a dramatic speed-up using Theano to compute analytic derivatives.
-This package can be downloaded at http://deeplearning.net/software/theano/install.html.

 ## License

 We invite anyone interested to use and modify this code under a GPL v3 license.